AGRINFO AGRINFO logo

 Why?

-Fall armyworm (FAW) has rapidly expanded, globally and within the European Union territory, since the adoption of Implementing Decision (EU) 2018/638.
-Its presence in Cyprus was officially confirmed in January 2023.
-Due to persistently high non-compliance with EU legislation on the presence of FAW in imported commodities, robust measures and regulations are necessary to protect against its further introduction and spread within the EU.
+Fall armyworm (FAW) has rapidly expanded globally and within EU territory.
+Due to persistently high levels of FAW in imported produce, robust measures and regulations were applied to protect against its further introduction and spread within the EU.

 Timeline

-The Regulation has been in force since 12 June 2023 and applies until 31 December 2025.
+The Regulation has been in force since 2023 and is proposed to apply until 31 December 2028.

 Specific requirements under the new Regulation

 Plants listed in Regulation 2023/1134 are subject to specific requirements before they can be imported into the EU to reduce the risk of introduction and spread of FAW.
-Non-EU countries that export the specified plants to the EU must ensure that they are free from FAW.
+Countries that export the listed plants to the EU must meet one of these five options indicated under Art.
+10 of the Regulation:

-(a) they originate from a country where the pest is not known to occur;
+(a) they originate from a country where FAW is not known to occur

-(b) they originate from an area free from the specified pest, as established by the National Plant Protection Organisation (NPPO) concerned, in accordance with the International Standard for Phytosanitary Measures No 4; the name of that area shall be stated in the phytosanitary certificate under the rubric ‘place of origin’;
+(b) they originate from an area free from the specified pest, as established by the National Plant Protection Organisation (NPPO) concerned according to ISPM No. 4.
+The name of the area must be stated in the phytosanitary certificate under the rubric “place of origin”

-(c) prior to export they have been subject to an official inspection and found free from the specified pest, and originate from a site of production complying with the following conditions:
+(c) prior to export they have been subject to an official inspection and found to be free from FAW, and they originate from a site of production complying with the following conditions:

-(ii) official inspections have been carried out during the last three months prior to export, and no presence of the specified pest has been detected on the specified plants;
+(ii) official inspections have been carried out during the three months prior to export, and no presence of FAW has been detected;

-(iii) it has physical isolation against the introduction of the specified pest;
+(iii) it has physical isolation against the introduction of FAW

-(iv) information ensuring traceability of the specified plants to that site of production has been ensured during their movement prior to export;
+(iv) information ensuring traceability has been ensured during their movement prior to export.

-(d) prior to their export they have been subject to an official inspection and found free from the specified pest, and they originate from a site of production complying with the following conditions:
+(d) prior to export the plants have been subject to an official inspection and found to be free from FAW, and they originate from a site of production that complies with the following conditions:

-(ii) official inspections have been carried out during the three months prior to export, and no presence of the specified pest has been detected on the specified plants;
+(ii) official inspections have been carried out during the three months prior to export, and no presence of FAW has been detected

-(iii) the specified plants have been subjected to an effective treatment to ensure freedom from the specified pest;
+(iii) the specified plants have been subjected to an effective treatment to ensure freedom from FAW

-(iv) information ensuring the traceability of the specified plants to that site of production has been ensured during their movement prior to export;
+(iv) information ensuring traceability has been ensured during their movement prior to export;

-(e) they have been subjected to an effective post-harvest treatment to ensure freedom from the specified pest, and that treatment is indicated on the phytosanitary certificate.
+(e) they have been subjected to an effective post-harvest treatment to ensure freedom from FAW, and that treatment is indicated on the phytosanitary certificate.

 Recommended Actions